gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Your second build should be faster because some task outputs, like Java classes, can be reused from the first build.
 These outputs are pulled from the Gradle build cache.

+In this simple example it was the same build in the same workspace which produced the outputs, but these could have also been produced by an earlier build in a different workspace, when having worked on the same branch earlier while switching branches in between or even by another developer or build agent.

 Without any extra configuration, your build will use a local directory in your `GRADLE_USER_HOME` to store task outputs.
 To take this to another level, you can configure your build to pull task outputs from a build cache _shared with your team_.
-We provide a [recommended configuration](userguide/build_cache.html#sec:build_cache_configure) that uses your continuous integration builds to populate a distributed build cache and allows all developers to pull from that build cache.
+We provide a [recommended configuration](userguide/build_cache.html#sec:build_cache_configure) that uses your continuous integration builds to populate a shared build cache and allows all developers to pull from that build cache.
 Our recommended configuration does not directly share task outputs among developer builds.

-The Gradle Build Cache is an opt-in feature for tasks, so not every task will be cacheable yet.
+Task output caching is an opt-in feature for tasks, so not every task will be cacheable yet.
 For example, tasks from the Gradle Android and Kotlin plugins are not cacheable _yet_.
 Further, some tasks like a simple `Copy` task are not and _should not_ be cached.
 Look at [the build cache user guide chapter](userguide/build_cache.html#sec:task_output_caching_known_issues) to see all of the current limitations with using the build cache.

 ### Plugin resolution rules